w3c/vc-di-bbs/EXPLAINER.md

 Applying the BBS signature scheme to verifiable credentials involves the processing specified in this specification.
-In general the suite uses the RDF Dataset Normalization Algorithm to transform an input document into its canonical form.
+In general the suite uses the RDF Dataset Canonicalization Algorithm to transform an input document into its canonical form.
 An issuer then uses selective disclosure primitives to separate the canonical form into mandatory and non-mandatory statements.
 These are processed separately with other information to serve as the inputs to the BBS